Orthofix Medical (OFIX)

 nullAI Analysis | Feedback

-Massimo Calafiore was named CEO of Orthofix in 2023, with his appointment effective in early 2024.
-Before joining Orthofix, he served as Chief Executive Officer of LimaCorporate S.p.A., a global orthopedics company that was acquired by Enovis Corporation.
-Prior to LimaCorporate, he was the Executive Vice President and Chief Commercial Officer at NuVasive, Inc., where he led functions such as product marketing, research and development, and enabling technologies.
-He also served as President of NuVasive Specialized Orthopedics, focusing on limb reconstructions and complex trauma.
-Early in his career, Mr. Calafiore held leadership roles in orthopedics, lower extremities, and spine business segments at Waldemar Link GmbH & Co.
-KG.
+Massimo Calafiore currently serves as Orthofix President and Chief Executive Officer and as a member of the Orthofix Board of Directors.
+Previously, Mr. Calafiore served as Chief Executive Officer of LimaCorporate S.p.A., a global orthopedics company that was acquired by Enovis Corporation.
+Prior to LimaCorporate, he was the Executive Vice President and Chief Commercial Officer of NuVasive, Inc. While at NuVasive, Mr. Calafiore led several functions including product marketing, research and development, and enabling technologies.
+He also served as President of NuVasive Specialized Orthopedics (formerly Ellipse Technologies).
+Earlier in his career, Mr. Calafiore worked for Waldemar Link GmbH & Co.
+KG, holding various leadership roles across Orthopedics, Lower Extremities, and Spine.
+He possesses a track record in value creation, global business leadership, and integration expertise.
+He holds an M.Sc. in Mechanical Engineering from the University of Catania and an MBA from New York University.

 AI Analysis | Feedback

-The key risks to Orthofix Medical (OFIX) include:
+Here are the key risks to Orthofix Medical (symbol: OFIX):

 AI Analysis | Feedback